Skip to main content

 Zendesk

-Agents can identify customers, view balance and invoice context in tickets, and deep-link into Zero Friction.
+Agents can identify customers, view balance and billing context in tickets, and deep-link to Zero Friction.

 US, AU, JP & EEA (EU-US Data Privacy Framework, international transfer possible)